outfindo/outfindo.dev/_posts/2022-01-20-backend-engineer-php.md

 The infant hacky two years of Outfindo are over, we are reasonably sure about what we need to build now.

 This is an **opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
-If you help us to make it, there's a lot in it for you as well. **There is a challenge here waiting for you.**
+If you help us to make it, there's a lot in it for you as well.

 ## What we do